ministryofjustice/opg-lpa/service-front/content/guidance/People_Replacement attorneys.md

 * if there’s only one attorney and that attorney can no longer act, the LPA will stop working
 * if the donor appointed their attorneys to act jointly and one attorney can no longer act, the LPA will stop working, unless the donor has stated otherwise in their instructions
-* if the donor appointed their attorneys to act jointly for some decisions and jointly and severally for others, and one attorney can no longer act, the joint decisions can longer be made
+* if the donor appointed their attorneys to act jointly for some decisions, and one attorney can no longer act, the joint decisions can no longer be made, unless the donor has stated otherwise in their instructions

 If the LPA cannot be used and the donor no longer has mental capacity, someone will have to apply to the Court of Protection to get the power to act on the donor’s behalf – this can be expensive and usually takes a long time.